kassyray/kassyray.github.io/content/authors/admin/_index.md

 Kassy Raymond is a PhD Candidate in Computational Sciences at the University of Guelph.
 Her background spans biology, bioinformatics, machine learning, informatics, and data governance.
 She has held several roles at the intersection of One health and data, including as the former Technical Manager for the Global Burden of Animal Diseases Informatics theme and the first Data Engineer at Wellington-Dufferin-Guelph Public Health.

-Kassy shared her work at multiple international venues, most notably as an invited panelist in a special session on data interoperability at the United Nations Food and Agriculture Organization (UN FAO) in Rome.
+Kassy has shared her work at multiple international venues, most notably as an invited panelist in a special session on data interoperability at the United Nations Food and Agriculture Organization (UN FAO) in Rome.
 She also presented at the launch of the Datasphere Initiative on the occasion of a G7 Multistakeholder Meeting under the Presidency of the Federal Republic of Germany, and was selected as a Fellow of the Datasphere Initiative.

 Her work has been recognized with prestigious awards including the NSERC CGS-D, OGS, and the Queen Elizabeth II Graduate Scholarship.